Usage statistics collection¶

 telemetry_id (string)

-A randomly-generated UUID that is preserved across runs of UDB on the same machine.
-This is used to identify the same user across UDB sessions without revealing who the user is or their personal data.
+A randomly-generated UUID that is preserved across runs of UDB by the same user on the same machine.
+This is used to identify the same user across UDB sessions without revealing the user’s identity or personal data.

 Example: